cudail/reimnigh/README.md

 Python script for conjugating regular verbs in Irish.
 Just pass in the verb as an argument for the script.
-Has no understand of irregular verbs, so if you put in "tá" expect to get "thá mé" as the past tense.
+Has no understand of irregular verbs, so if you put in "feic" expect to get "d'fheic mé" as the past tense.

 - Writen by Caoimhe Ní Chaoimh, © 2020